The Base-Rate Effect on LLM Benchmark Performance: Disambiguating Test-Taking Strategies from Benchmark Performance

 In a cloze test, a model is presented with the question and labelled answer choices before being queried for the correct answer.
 The model's chosen answer is interpreted as the choice with the highest probability ie. $max_{a \in L=\{A,B,C,D\}}P(a | Q, C_L)$, where $Q$ is the question, $L$ is the set of labels, and $C_L$ is the label associated choices.

-Due to its reliance on relative probabilities across tokens, each with potentially different BRP, we predict that models will display a biased preference for some answer labels over others (H1). \cite{zheng2023large} find this to be the case, however our work augments theirs since their BRP measurement does not control for potential semantic confounds addressed by our methodology.
+Due to its reliance on relative probabilities across tokens, each with potentially different BRP, we predict that models will display a biased preference for some answer labels over others (H1). \citet{zheng2023large} find this to be the case, however our work augments theirs since their BRP measurement does not control for potential semantic confounds addressed by our methodology.

 We consider that the BRP may influence the reported metrics and give a skewed perception of model understanding (H2).
 We evaluate an alternative, semantically equivalent, prompting pattern referred to as counterfactual (CF) prompting.
 CF prompting moves the target completion into the context and employs a \textit{canary} completion shared across the new contexts.
 Model choice is observed, as in the cloze test, by the relative likelihood of the completion ie. $max_{a \in L=\{A,B,C,D\}}P(t | Q, C_L, a)$, where $t$ is the canary token.
 Both prompting methods are exemplified in Table \ref{tab:prompts}.

 Importantly, in CF prompting all answer choices are judged on the same token and therefore have no BRP disparity.
 Due to this, CF prompting may mitigate the effect of token BRPs on measured behavior (e.g. MMLU accuracy) without impacting the model's understanding (H3).